monkut/zappa-configuration-generator/README.md

 ### zappa-sentry support

-[zappa-sentry](https://github.com/jneves/zappa-sentry) integration is supported by supplying 'ZAPPAPROJ_SENTRY_DSN' as environment variables.
+[zappa-sentry](https://github.com/jneves/zappa-sentry) integration is supported by supplying 'ZAPPAPROJ_SENTRY_DSN' as an environment variable.
-When the '' environment variable is provided, the following will be added to the resulting zappa settings:
+When the 'ZAPPAPROJ_SENTRY_DSN' environment variable is provided, the following will be added to the resulting zappa settings:

 ```
 {